 - 25. A process for the identification and remediation of data quality deficiencies should be in place in order to constantly improve data quality and promote compliance with the data quality standards. - 26.
-Data quality assessments should be carried out by an independent unit (see paragraph 18) whose recommendations are issued with an indication of their priority, based on the materiality of the incidents identified.
-All such data quality incidents should be recorded and monitored by an independent data quality unit.
+Data quality assessments should be carried out independently (see paragraphs 17 and 18) and recommendations should be issued with an indication of their priority, based on the materiality of the incidents identified.
+All such data quality incidents should be recorded and monitored.
 For each of the data quality incidents, an owner responsible for resolving the incident should be appointed and an action plan for dealing with the incident drawn up on the basis of the priority assigned.
 Remediation timelines should depend on the severity and impact of the incident and the implementation timelines required to resolve it.
-Data quality incidents should be resolved rather than mitigated at source level by taking a prudent approach.
+Data quality incidents should be resolved at source level21 or, if this is not possible, mitigated by taking a prudent approach.